 ELPC is working to show decision-makers and stakeholders that this huge new high voltage transmission line is not needed.
 In fact, electricity demand in southwest and central Wisconsin and points eastward is flat or declining, according to utility filings.
 Further, even if there was a need for electricity in the area, it could be better and more efficiently met through energy efficiency, demand management, distributed generation, storage, and local renewable energy resources, which would provide local jobs and support the local economy.

-Most recently, the U.S. Department of Agriculture’s Rural Utilities Service (RUS) released a draft environmental impact statement in December 2018.
+The U.S. Department of Agriculture’s Rural Utilities Service (RUS) released a draft environmental impact statement in December 2018.
 RUS was federally mandated to consider alternatives, but they only focused on equally destructive high-transmission line pathways through the treasured Driftless area, choosing not to explore lower-voltage, underground, or non-transmission options.
-ELPC will be submitting comprehensive public comments to the agency, but the public is also encouraged to submit comments before Feb.
-5, 2019.
+ELPC has submitted comprehensive comments to the agency, and gathered an A+ team of experts in natural resources and energy issues, respectively.
+We will be attending the hearings before the Wisconsin Public Service Commission in June, continuing to fight to protect precious Midwestern wild and natural places.

 Cardinal-Hickory Creek: Dozens of citizens, groups allowed to participate in power line review, Wisconsin State Journal